Cognigy/Documentation/docs/en/docs/ai/flow-nodes/flow-nodes-overview.md

 The Lookup Node acts as a switch between different options.
 A certain type of input (for example, Intents) is evaluated and based on the value, a certain branch is executed.

-???+ info "Coming from Cognigy version 3.x?"
+!!! note "Coming from Cognigy version 3.x?"
     The **Lookup Node** was previously known as the **Switch Node**.

 ### [Go To](./logic/go-to.md)